Possession with Intent to Distribute

 Our Firm Can Fight for Your Rights

-If you were arrested for a federal drug crime in Miami, FL, it is important you contact a law firm with experienced attorneys.
-Hubbs Law Firm’s attorneys, E.J. and Erika Hubbs, have handled thousands of drug crimes in their career and will do everything in their power to give you the best defense in your case.
+If you were arrested for a federal drug crime in Miami, FL, you must contact a law firm with experienced attorneys.
+Hubbs Law Firm’s attorneys, E.J. and Erika Hubbs, have handled thousands of drug crimes in their careers and will do everything in their power to give you the best defense in your case.
+In addition, E.J.
+Hubbs is highly qualified in criminal trial law and is recognized in this field.
+Hubbs Law Firm handles all types of drug cases, including possession with intent to distribute, in Miami and throughout Miami-Dade County, including Hialeah, Pinecrest, Miami Beach, South Miami, Doral, Palmetto Bay, Cutler Bay, Homestead, and anywhere else in the area.

 Elements of Possession with Intent to Distribute